watershed-climate/dust-labs/modjo/readme.md

 Each transcript is formatted as follows in the Dust datasource:

 1. Call metadata (ID, title, date, duration, etc.)
-2. Recording URL and AI summary (if available)
+2. Recording URL and highlights (if available)
 3. List of speakers with their details
 4. Full transcript with timestamps, speaker names, and topics